Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bulahdelah - Stroud area has 189 active public transport stops.
-These are served by a mix of trains and buses, with 44 individual routes operating in total.
-Together, these routes facilitate 375 weekly passenger trips.
+Bulahdelah-Stroud area has 189 active public transport stops.
+These are served by a mix of train and bus services, with 44 individual routes in total.
+The combined weekly passenger trips from these routes amount to 375.

 Frequently Asked Questions - Transport